Airspace over the Pacific

 “They’re looking for a scientist to develop ‘profitable research protocols,’”Kochanski had clarified, after he had complained that Soria’s job description was vague.

 Shutting his laptop, he slid the airplane blind up to let in the brilliant African sky.
 Things made even less sense now.
 What were the contents of the computer drives in the purple case that he was carrying?

 Leaving Dietrich’s lab at the NIH, Garcia briefly landed next door in another government lab, saying, “always slots to drop disposable foreign scientists like me back into the soul-shredder of the American scientific bureaucracy.”

-“I guess it still worked out, especially having an AI computer to do my own research.
+“I guess it still worked out, especially having an AI computer to do my independent research.
 Thank you.”

 He had added, “David, do you really believe the cynical things Michael says about the Drukker board meetings?
 Businessmen are not sentimental…unless Michael brings out that side in them, so they will sell their AI machines more cheaply to Pandolf and then to Saburia so we can continue our work there.
 Everything is not always what it seems, except maybe in Texas.

-“Except you’re not just Texas,” Garcia had continued wryly, “When you’re not trying to put on that act with the accent, like back at the NIH when you were a spotter for Soria.
+“Except you’re not just Texas,” Garcia had continued wryly, “When you’re not trying to put on that act with the accent like back at the NIH when you were a spotter for Soria.
+Yes, David, I know now.
 Later, I detected your Boston flavor.
 Maybe I notice these things because I come from another country altogether, the stranger in the strange land.”